phuslu/log/README.md

 	// is to retain all old log files
 	MaxBackups int

-	// CleanBackups specifies an optional cleanup function of log backups after rotation,
-	// if not set, the default behavior is to delete more than MaxBackups log files.
-	CleanBackups func(filename string, maxBackups int, matches []os.FileInfo)

 	// TimeFormat specifies the time format of filename, uses `2006-01-02T15-04-05` as default format.
 	// If set with `TimeFormatUnix`, `TimeFormatUnixMs`, times are formated as UNIX timestamp.
 	TimeFormat string